AppleJax2/wordpress-mcp/README.md

 ## MCP Protocol Testing

-To test the MCP protocol implementation:
+For developers who want to test the MCP protocol implementation directly:

 1. Connect to the SSE endpoint: `curl -N https://wordpress-mcp.onrender.com/sse-cursor`
 2. The server will respond with an event containing the message endpoint